Carmelito, California

-Carmelito was a planned settlement, initially called Point Lobos City, on Point Lobos in Monterey County, California It was located just north of Carmel Highlands and about 3 mi south of Carmel on Highway 1.
-Located on the former Rancho San Jose y Sur Chiquito, the Carmelo Land and Coal Company planned the subdivision in 1890 when their coal mine on nearby Malpaso Creek proved to be unprofitable.
-They subdivided the land into 1,000 parcels and began selling lots for $25 to $50.
+Carmelito was a planned settlement, initially called Point Lobos City, on Point Lobos in Monterey County, California.
+It was located just north of Carmel Highlands and about 3 mi south of Carmel on Highway 1.
+Sited on the former Rancho San Jose y Sur Chiquito, the Carmelo Land and Coal Company planned the subdivision in 1890 when their coal mine on nearby Malpaso Creek proved to be unprofitable.
+It subdivided the land into 1,000 parcels, which began selling lots for $25 to $50.
 The lack of a bridge across the Carmel River and two national economic recessions during the 1890s combined to severely restrict sales.
 Only a few small cabins were built.